kubernetes/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 1.  `v1.EphemeralContainer` will be added and `v1.PodStatus` will be extended as described above.
-1. The new subresource will be added to the pods API, validation added and proxied to the kubelet.
+1. The new subresource will be added to the pods API.
 1. The API server must check for Ephemeral Containers when validating `attach`.

 #### kubelet Implementation